-- The implementation of waste management charges is based on sound evidence. - The social, environmental and economic benefits being investigated and are known. - Implementation of waste management charges takes into account the social, environmental and economic benefits of both existing and new systems. - The selection of waste management charges and their methods of implementation must ensure maximum returns to the waste management sector. - The implementation of waste management charges is about correcting market failures and internalising externalities (to drive behavioural change). - Funding the increased diversion of waste away from landfill; - Sustainable consumption and production; and - Transparency with respect to the collection, disbursement and use of charges.
+- The implementation of waste management charges is based on sound evidence. - The social, environmental and economic benefits of implementing waste management charges outweigh the costs of implementation. - Implementing waste management charges should not result in the reversal of social, environmental and economic benefits achieved through existing systems. - The selection of waste management charges and their methods of implementation must ensure maximum returns to the waste management sector.

+- The implementation of waste management charges is about correcting market failures and internalising externalities (to drive behavioural change). and funding the increased diversion of waste away from landfill - Transparency with respect to the collection, and disbursement of charges and their use.

-Finally, the NPSWM is based on the principles of environmentally-related taxation5 including equity, neutrality, simplicity, certainty, administrative efficiency, cost effectiveness, flexibility, stability, distributional effectiveness and a fair balance from the point of view of taxpayers between the respective burdens of direct and indirect tax.
-The Pricing Strategy will help the Waste Management
+Finally, the NPSWM is based on the principles of environmentally-related taxation including equity, neutrality, simplicity, certainty, administrative efficiency, cost effectiveness, flexibility, stability, distributional effectiveness and a fair balance from the point of view of taxpayers between the respective burdens of direct and indirect tax.